NorbertRuff/go-mcu-graphql_api/README.md

 ## Project-philosophy

-Experiment with GO, learn some new things, in docker / GO / GraphQL tech stack.
+Experiment with GO, learn some new things, with docker / GO / GraphQL.

 ## Demo